Christopher Morel Player Props: Cubs vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.75 team ERA that ranks fifth among all MLB pitching staffs.
+- The Guardians have a 3.84 team ERA that ranks sixth across all league pitching staffs.

-- Guardians pitchers combine to allow the fewest home runs in baseball (78 total, one per game).
+- The Guardians allow the third-fewest home runs in baseball (80 total, one per game).

+- Bibee (4-2) gets the starting nod for the Guardians in his 12th start of the season.
+He has a 3.79 ERA in 59 1/3 innings pitched, with 58 strikeouts.

+- In his most recent appearance on Saturday against the Milwaukee Brewers, the righty went six innings, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.